qoomon/maven-git-versioning-extension/README.md

 ### Maven requirements

-[jgitver-maven-plugin](#jgitver-maven-plugin) requires at least maven-3.3.x to work correctly.
+[jgitver-maven-plugin](#jgitver-maven-plugin) requires at least maven-3.3.2 to work correctly.

 Think to modify your IDE settings regarding maven version ; if required do not use the embedded maven version of your IDE but an external one that fulfill the maven minimal requirements.

 ### Supported IDEs

 - Eclipse: tested with Eclipse Mars.2 Release 4.5.2
 - Netbeans: tested with NetBeans IDE 8.1 Build 201510222201
-- Intellij IDEA: tested with 2016.1.3, see [known issues](#known-issues) for lower versions
+- Intellij IDEA: tested with 2016.1.3

 ## Build & release